vial-kb/vial-kb.github.io/docs/manual/combos.md

 ## 2. Using a Combo
 After the combo has been configured and saved, it can be used.
 There is no need to assign it to a specific key.

-# More info
+## More info
-Combos is a QMK feature and more detailed information can be found with the [offical QMK documenation](https://docs.qmk.fm/#/feature_combo?id=combos).
+Combos is a QMK feature and more detailed information can be found with the [official QMK documentation](https://docs.qmk.fm/#/feature_combo?id=combos).